ALM for insurers with multiple underwriting lines and portfolio constraints: a Lagrangian duality approach: Introduction

 \section{Introduction}

 Insurance is primarily a liability-driven business.
-Insurance companies have the responsibility to invest premiums efficiently in order to meet contractual obligations of its existing policies as well as increase wealth and maximize shareholders value.
+Insurers have the responsibility to invest premiums efficiently in order to meet contractual obligations of its existing policies as well as increase wealth and maximize shareholders value.
 Asset-liability management (ALM) has become the fundamental tool to achieve these goals in the insurance business as it considers the various interrelations between asset classes, underwriting lines, and the time structure of investment cash flows and claim payments.

 One of the most prominent strategies for insurance ALM is finding the portfolio with the optimal risk-return trade-off that matches the insurer liabilities.
-Despite bonds and fixed-income securities dominating portfolios of life, non-life and composite insurers, according to the most recent annual report from the OECD Insurance and Private Pensions Committee, both non-life and composite insurers in some countries have increased considerably their portfolio allocation in equity, possibly because of persistent low interest rates over the past years.
-Non-life insurers in Austria, El Salvador, France, Iceland, South Africa, Sweden and the United States hold more than 25\% of their assets in equities.
-In Iceland, for instance, 17.2\% of the assets of non-life insurers is held in listed equities and 14.9\% in unlisted equities.
+Despite bonds and fixed-income securities dominating portfolios of insurers, their equity allocation has increased considerably for non-life and composite insurers in some countries, possibly because of persistent low interest rates over the past years.
+Indeed, according to 2019 Global Insurance Market Trends report from the OECD, non-life insurers in Austria, El Salvador, France, Iceland, Poland and Sweden held more than almost 27\% of their assets in equities, and non-life and composite insurers in Argentina, Brazil, Canada, Latvia Germany and Israel invested more than 25\% of their assets in collective investment schemes.

-In this work, we consider a theoretical continuous-time portfolio allocation problem for a firm that invests in the financial market and simultaneously holds a portfolio of insurance liabilities.
-The firm can select both the investments and the volume of underwriting.
-Insurance liabilities are treated as a short position within the overall portfolio.
-The firm's preferences are represented by a risk-averse utility function, and the goal is to find the strategy that maximizes expected utility from inter-temporal consumption and final wealth.
+In this work, we consider a theoretical continuous-time portfolio allocation problem for a firm that invests in the financial market and simultaneously holds a portfolio of insurance liabilities in different lines of business.
+The firm can select both the investments and the volume of underwriting in each business line, with the insurance liabilities being treated as short positions within the overall portfolio.
+The firm's preferences are represented by a risk-averse utility function, and the goal is to find the investment-insurance strategy that maximizes expected utility from inter-temporal dividend payments and final wealth over a finite-time horizon.